 Go to: Manchester, England

-There’s only one Big Ben and Buckingham Palace, but after a few hours in London you might be asking yourself where the nearest affordable meal is.
-London is known as one of the most expensive places to live and visit in Western Europe, but luckily you can easily scratch your itch for English everything in nearby Manchester, England.
-Once you’ve seen the major historic and architectural attractions of London, hop on a train or bus and disembark in one of England’s most creative cities, Manchester.
-This English city has more to offer than just rowdy football, known as soccer if you’re American.
-Bustling cafes, cozy pubs, modern architecture, and a thriving arts and music scene are all part of what makes Manchester so desirable.
-If you still need more convincing, consider that the average cost of a pint in England will set you back nearly $7.00, whereas the same pour is only $5.00 in Manchester.
+There’s only one Big Ben and Buckingham Palace, but after a few hours in London your wallet might be crying out for help.
+Once you’ve seen the major historic and architectural attractions of London, hop on a train or bus and disembark in Manchester, one of England’s most creative cities.
+This vibrant city is known for rowdy football fans plus bustling cafes, cozy pubs, modern architecture, and a thriving arts and music scene.
+If you still need more convincing, consider that the average cost of a pint of beer in England will set you back nearly $7.00, whereas the same pour averages about $5.00 in Manchester.

 Instead of: Prague, Czech Republic